Christmas decoration

 • 1 tablespoon of lard

-• 1,5 tablespoon of cinnamon
+• 1,5 tablespoons of cinnamon

 • half a lemon zest